alexgaribay/octoflat/readme.md

 Octoflat
 ======

 This is a theme using [Twitter Bootstrap]("http://twitter.github.io/bootstrap/") and Designmodo's [Flat UI]("https://github.com/designmodo/Flat-UI") theme which can be previewed on [Designmodo's website]("http://designmodo.com/flat-free/").
+Social font is from [Entypo]("http://www.entypo.com/").

 This theme has a live preview at [AlexGaribay.com](http://alexgaribay.com).